Snellville Elder Abuse Attorney

 Dozens of nursing homes and residential care centers serve elderly residents throughout Gwinnett County.
 Many of these nursing homes and assisted living facilities are located in Snellville and Lawrenceville.
 At their best, these facilities serve people in need.
 At their worst, they abuse and neglect their residents.
 It is imperative that you have access to a Snellville Elder Abuse Attorney to help you in these matters.

 The Georgia Department of Human Services recognizes elder abuse and neglect as a serious public health problem in Georgia.
-Elder abuse occurs in families, in nursing homes, in residential care facilities, and in assisted living facilities.
+Elder abuse occurs in families, in nursing homes, residential care facilities, and assisted living facilities.
 It is also committed by visiting nurses and home health aides who are supplied to families and senior citizens by businesses.

 What Georgia Laws Protect the Elderly?

 Georgia law makes it unlawful for any individual who has supervision of a person over the age of 65 to willfully neglect that person.
 O.C.G.A. § 16-5-101(a) defines criminal neglect as depriving the person of “health care, shelter, or necessary sustenance to the extent that the health or well-being of such person is jeopardized.”

 Proving that an individual acted “willfully” is difficult.
 Criminal prosecutions tend to focus on the worst examples of neglect.
 Many cases that might warrant criminal prosecution are never charged.
 That’s where our Snellville personal injury attorney, Darren Tobin, can help.